 It is most important for marketers to set higher quality standards as they often struggle to show ROI and increase their contribution to revenue.
 Surveys revealed that most B2B marketers say their leads account for less than a fourth of overall revenue.

 3. Use a lead scoring system

 A lead scoring system is the most perfect way to quantify and scale your targeting requirements.
-Lead scoring assigns each leads a numerical value based on firmographics data that has been acquired during lead capture (department, role, company size), as well as actions a lead has taken (browsing behaviour, email engagement, downloads, social media shares).
+The lead scoring system assigns each leads a numerical value based on firmographics data that has been acquired during lead capture (role, department, company size), as well as actions a lead has taken (browsing behaviour, downloads, email engagement, social media shares).
 When the lead reaches a certain numerical threshold, it is then passed to sales for follow-up.

 If you implement lead scoring, you may be initially witnessing a decrease in lead volume, but later on, you will be able to witness an increase in the percentage of a qualified lead.
 About sixty-eight percent of marketers say that lead scoring improves their programs’ revenue contribution.